videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/pubsub.md

 ### Publish()

-- `publish()` is used to publish messages in the meeting.
+- `publish()` is used to publish messages on a specified topic in the meeting.

 #### Parameters

 - topic :

   - type : `String`
-  - participants can deliever and get messages with the help of topic name.
+  - Participants can deliver messages to that particular topic.

 - message :

   - type: `String`
-  - Any arbuitrary message you want to publish.
+  - Any arbitrary message you want to publish.

 - persist :
   - type : `Boolean`
-  - Keeping it true will help getting old messages of an ongoing meeting
+  - If provided true, it will persist the message throughout the meeting, otherwise it will not.

 #### Returns